Vaca Muerta: Human right violations and environmental impacts

 In July 2013, protests against the ratification of the YPF-Chevron US$16 billion agreement to exploit the Loma Campana concession were heavily repressed by the police.

 Each oil well demands 640 water trucks, the equivalent of nine Olympic-size pools, over the lifetime of the well.

 Other environmental externalities include the clash of sand mines with agriculture in the town of Dolavon, Chubut province.

-In 2018, the Mapuche were suing Exxon, French company TotalEnergies and Pan American Energy for “dangerous waste” due to “deficient treatment” close to the town of Añelo as oioly sludge residue from fracking was tipped in illegal waste dumps.
+In 2018, the Mapuche were suing Exxon, French company TotalEnergies and Pan American Energy for "dangerous waste" due to "deficient treatment" close to the town of Añelo as oily sludge residue from fracking was tipped in illegal waste dumps.